jeroennoten/Laravel-AdminLTE/docs/sections/components/advanced_forms_components.md

-These components are expected to be used within a `form` element.
-They can be used to generate forms with advanced input fields.
+# Advanced Form Components

+These components are expected to be used within a `form` element of your own, placed inside the `content` section of a blade file that extends `adminlte::page`, exactly like the [basic form components](/sections/components/basic_forms_components).
+What makes them _advanced_ is that most of them are backed by an extra Javascript library, which you have to enable first.
 At next you can see the list of available components:

 |Components
 |-----------